Cream Of Chicken Stew

 Salt and fresh ground pepper.

-In a small sauce pan on low heat, add enough of the olive oil to coat the bottom about 1/8 of an inch.
-Add the onions and cook slowly for about - (More…)
+In a small sauce pan on low heat, add enough of the olive oil to coat – (More…)

 Catch Wild Yeast With A Sourdough Starter